Designing a Personalization-First Fashion Experience for Rental Subscription Platfrom

 Signal validation

-💡 Trade-off: increased operational complexity → higher trust and more reliable personalization during early learning phases.
+💡 Trade-off: Increased operational complexity → higher trust and more reliable personalization during early learning phases.

 Result